October 2020 premium increases

 Back in March, we postponed all 1 April premium increases for 6 months.
 We did this to support our members during the early stages of the COVID-19 pandemic.

-Now we’re at the end of the 6-month postponement, deferred increases will happen on 1 October 2020.
-The new amount will apply from your first payment on or after that date.
+Now we’re at the end of the 6-month postponement, deferred increases happened on 1 October 2020.
+The new amount applies from your first payment on or after that date.

 Why do premiums increase?

 The short answer is, to keep pace with rising costs.
 We review our premiums each year to ensure the cover we’re offering is competitive and sustainable.

 We strive to keep premiums as low as possible, while continuing to provide the quality cover our members expect.
 As a not-for-profit health fund, that’s our focus.

 When we’re crunching the numbers, we have to factor in the rising cost of healthcare and the growing demand for healthcare services.

 We also need to address how much we pay out in claims – for instance, we paid out $26.7 million more in the last financial year than the previous one ($661.7 million in total).